Skip to content

 Eric Melillo

-First, you want to find a solid keyword topic to start with; don’t over-think this one.
+First, you want to find a solid keyword topic; don’t overthink this one.
 You don’t want to pick something so complicated that no one will ever type it into a Google search bar.
 Think simply and think like a user.

 Once you have a base set of keywords, you can use the Keyword Magic Tool to perform your research.
 Choose those with an appropriate number of searches each month...not the highest volume either.